 Safe and independent mobility for visually impaired people

 Independent mobility is very important for social participation.
-This panel session focusses on rehabilitation services with respect to motorized mobility and cycling, which includes driving personal cars, microcars, mobility scooters, mopeds and (pedal electric) bicycles.
-For visually impaired individuals it is often not clear whether it is safe and responsible to use these vehicles.
+This panel session focusses on rehabilitation services for motorized mobility and cycling, which includes driving personal cars, microcars, mobility scooters, mopeds and (pedal electric) bicycles.
+For visually impaired individuals, it is often not clear whether it is safe and responsible to use these vehicles.
 This feeling of doubt limits their independent mobility.
 This requires rehabilitation services providing evidence-based advice and training programmes.

 We will start our ‘journey’ through the very interesting field of research on mobility with a presentation on the predictors of on-road driving performance in people with visual impairments.
-Next we discuss the special requirements for patients with complex comorbidity due to acquired brain damage.
+Next, we discuss the special requirements for patients with complex comorbidity due to acquired brain damage.
 A very important topic in this respect is the possible added value of using driving simulators in rehabilitation services.
 Along our ‘journey’ we will go into detail on driving personal cars, mobility scooters as well as cycling.
-On this trip we will cover both visual impairment due to ocular diseases as well as visual complaints due to brain damage, including hemianopia.
+On this trip, we will cover both visual impairment due to ocular diseases as well as visual complaints due to brain damage, including hemianopia.
 Please join us on this search for evidence-based information to improve safe and independent mobility for visually impaired people.

 dr. Bart J.M.
 Melis-Dankers